 Let’s be honest – we all like tips & tricks!

-My 10 step guide on “How to design WordPress website” is great for beginners & along with that, here are a few tips that I think might be useful for every WordPress user.
+My 10-step guide on “How to design a WordPress website” is great for beginners & along with that, here are a few tips that I think might be useful for every WordPress user.

-#TIP 1 – Your Competitors are your best friends: Go and analyze 3-5 of your competitor websites & note down what they are doing good & then improvise & implement on your own website.
+#TIP 1 – Your Competitors are your best friends: Go and analyze 3-5 of your competitor's websites & note down what they are doing good & then improvise & implement it on your website.

 #TIP 5 – Optimize your Website Layouts: If you have a blog or business site, set your website max-width layout to 1280px and make sure all the content is aligned inside the 1280px box container.
 If you’ve got a saas or product-based site, you can make your site full-width.